Shi Le's invasion of You Province: Shi Le feigns submission

 In November or December 313, Shi Le wished to launch a direct attack on Wang Jun but remained wary.
 He wanted to send envoys to better observe the situation, while his advisors suggested that they should instead be exchanging letters with Wang Jun as equals, following the example of the friendly rivalry between the enemy generals, Lu Kang and Yang Hu during the Three Kingdoms period.
 Thus, Shi Le consulted with Zhang Bin, who told him:

-Wang Jun borrowed the might of the three tribes (Duan, Yuwen and Wuhuan) while excercising imperial power and facing south.
+Wang Jun borrowed the might of the three tribes (Duan, Yuwen and Wuhuan) while exercising imperial power and facing south.
 Ostensibly, he claims to be a vassal of Jin, but deep down he harbours rebellious ambitions and is seeking heroes to aid in his cause.
 General, your prestige is known throughout the world; your presence or absence determines life and death, and your whereabouts is of great importance.
 Wang Jun's desire for a general is like Xiang Yu's desire for the service of Han Xin.
 Now, the envoys of a domineering party will show no sincerity, which breeds suspicion and reveals signs of a plot.
 Even the most clever of strategies will have no use in this situation.
 Those who wish to accomplish great things must first be humble, acting as vassals and offering obeisance.
 I'm afraid we have yet to win his trust.
 As for the example of Yang Hu and Lu Kang, I fail to see how this is feasible.

 Shi Le agreed, so he sent Wang Zichun (王子春) and Dong Zhao (董肇) as his envoys to present Wang Jun with treasures and a petition stating his intention to submit.
 In the petition, he addressed himself as a "mere barbarian" and flattered Wang Jun, encouraging him to take the imperial throne.
 Wang Jun was pleased by his apparent change of heart, and when he asked the envoys on why he should trust him, Zichun explained that despite his martial strength, the masses are unlikely to accept a "barbarian" like Shi Le as their king or emperor.
 Elated, Wang Jun turned the two envoys into minor marquises before sending Shi Le a positive response and a large sum of funds.

 The envoys also presented Zao Song with the petition and bribed him.
 Coincidentally, a marshal of Wang Jun, You Tong (游統), secretly sent a messenger to Shi Le offering to surrender with his city of Fanyang at the time.
 Shi Le capitalized on the situation by beheading the messenger and sending his head to Wang Jun.
 You Tong was spared, but Wang Jun was impressed by Shi Le's loyalty and began to trust him even more.